EmoFSM: A Finite State Machine for Emotional Support Conversation: Introduction

 \section{Introduction}

-Emotional support conversation (ESC) is a seeker-support dialogue scenario that aims to mitigate the seeker's emotional stress and personal challenges in real life\citep{heaney2008social,langford1997social,burleson2003emotional}.
-Effective emotional support is related to relational, psychological and physical theories\citep{rains2020support}, and has also been widely studied by artificial intelligence tools \cite{liu2021ESconv,cheng-etal-2022-improving,zhao-etal-2023-transesc}.
-Upon the astonishing progress of Large Language Models (LLM) in the NLP tasks, the LLM-based approaches have exhibited remarkable performance in ESC studies \cite{zheng-etal-2023-augesc,zhang-etal-2023-ask,zheng-etal-2024-self,kang-etal-2024-large}.
-However, most LLM-based studies so far aim to provide the myopic solution to the seeker while lacking the perspective of lookahead planning of strategies.
-For example, \citet{liu2021ESconv} suggests a full ESC generally follows the three stages (Exploration $\rightarrow$ Comforting $\rightarrow$ Action), while LLM might not consider and facilitate the stage transitions, resulting in substantial strategy bias \cite{kang-etal-2024-large}.
+Emotional support conversation (ESC) is a seeker-support dialogue scenario that aims to mitigate the seeker's emotional stress and personal challenges in real life \cite{heaney2008social,langford1997social}.
+Effective emotional support is related to relational, psychological, and physical theories \cite{rains2020support}, and has also been widely studied by artificial intelligence techniques \cite{liu2021ESconv,cheng-etal-2022-improving}.
+With the remarkable advances of Large Language Models (LLMs) in NLP tasks, LLM-based methods have achieved impressive results in ESC research \cite{zheng-etal-2023-augesc,kang-etal-2024-large}.
+However, most existing LLM-based approaches tend to provide a myopic solution to the help seeker, without incorporating forward-looking strategic planning.
+For instance, \citet{liu2021ESconv} proposes that a full ESC process typically includes three stages (Exploration $\rightarrow$ Comforting $\rightarrow$ Action), yet an LLM may fail to anticipate and guide these stage transitions, leading to pronounced strategy bias \cite{kang-etal-2024-large}.

-Motivated by the recent progress of Finite State Machine (FSM) on question-answering \cite{wang2024fsmfinitestatemachine,wang2024sgfsm} and reasoning tasks \cite{liu2024SMoT}, we propose that ESC tasks can be defined as a finite state diagram, therefore FSM can help mitigate the aforementioned challenges.
-Providing the current seeker's utterance and conversational history, the LLM is prompted to recognize the seeker's current emotion, determine its support strategy, and generate its own utterance.
-After the current conversational turn ends, the history is append with the emotion, strategy and utterances of the current turn, and the system returns back to the starting state.
+Motivated by Finite State Machines (FSMs) to question-answering \cite{wang2024fsmfinitestatemachine,wang2024sgfsm} and reasoning tasks \cite{liu2024SMoT}, we argue that ESC tasks can also be modeled as a finite state diagram, allowing FSMs to alleviate the challenges outlined above.
+Given the seeker's current utterance and the dialogue history, the LLM is prompted to recognize the seeker's present emotion, select an appropriate support strategy, and generate its response.
+Once the current conversation turn ends, the system updates the history by appending the emotion, strategy, and utterances for that turn and then transitions back to the initial state.